zriyansh/signoz.io/docs/instrumentation/rust.md

 **Step 2: Initialize the tracer and create env file**

-Add this function in main.rs file, `init_tracer` is initializing an OpenTelemetry tracer with the OpenTelemetry OTLP exporter which is sending data to Self-Hosted SigNoz.
+Add this function in main.rs file, `init_tracer` is initializing an OpenTelemetry tracer with the OpenTelemetry OTLP exporter which is sending data to your Self-Hosted SigNoz.

 ```rust
 fn init_tracer() -> Result<sdktrace::Tracer, TraceError> {